 Being asked what should be written one day on my grave stone (only psychologists do pose such questions, to themselves or their clients) it would be my engagement to foster young scientists to become independent researchers: Together with Michael Schemann, I have initiated in 1989 a still successfully running bi-annual young investor forum (called Little Brain Big Brain, LBBB), I was among the first to establish summer schools in Neurogastroenterology, I was long-time treasurer and board member of the Germany Society of Neurogastroenterology (DGNM) as well as its European counter-part, the ESNM, and the principle investigator of the European Community sponsored Training Network NeuroGUT (2014-2018).

-After more than 700 lectures, seminars and workshops, I felt the need for another change that allows me to work from my desk rather than to continue traveling around the world: Together with an old friend, Michael Schemann (again) and with a new friend, Gunther Mai, history professor emeritus at the University of Erfurt, we have just started a medical history project in 2018, the search for the roots of Dr. Carl Lüderitz that has just produced its first results (see this webpage).
+After more than 700 lectures, seminars and workshops, I felt the need for another change that allows me to work from my desk rather than to continue traveling around the world: Together with an old friend, Michael Schemann (again) and with a new friend, Gunther Mai, history professor emeritus at the University of Erfurt, we started a medical history project in 2018, the search for the roots of Dr. Carl Lüderitz that has produced an archive (see this webpage) and finally resulted in another book just released (see here).
+With that background, I am now enjoying popular history writing in my new Berlin environment (see here).

 One of my very early engagements was with flight and space medicine, and while I thought that I had dropped it almost completely, it came back to me recently: Together with a smart nutritional scientist, Isabelle Mack, we are investigating immune, microbiome and genetic changes during winter-over of 13 volunteer scientists at the French/Italian Antarctic station CONCORDIA on behalf of the European Space Agency (ESA) for the third year in a row, with more to come.
 This is project ICELAND in collaboration with international colleagues such as John Penders from Maastricht, Claude Lambert from St. Etienne and Joel Doré from Paris.